Number of maternal deaths per live births: 634 deaths per 100,000 live births

 Maternity Worldwide began work on introducing an integrated maternal health approach project in Zomba District, Malawi at the beginning of 2010.
 This followed the completion of a detailed needs assessment evaluating the local situation within the ‘Three Delays’ framework which guides our work.
 Using this we identified those areas of maternal health provision which most urgently needed to be addressed in order to enable women in the area to give birth safely.
 Zomba District is located in the south of Malawi and is one of the three poorest districts in Malawi.
 70% of the population falls below the national poverty line.
 Our project covers two of the rural Traditional Authority (TA) areas, Mwambo and Chikowi, which together have a population of around 583,000 people.
 More than half of the inhabitants are aged 18 or younger.

-We are in the middle of our Three Year Integrated Maternal Health Programme in Malawi, which is funded by a £498,027 grant awarded by the Big Lottery Fund.
+We are near the end of our Three Year Integrated Maternal Health Programme in Malawi, which is funded by a £498,027 grant awarded by the Big Lottery Fund.
 The programme, based in the Zomba district of Malawi, will be working in 80 villages to improve maternal and new-born healthcare through the following activities;

 The programme, which began in September 2014, is working with existing women’s groups and has also been setting up new women’s groups to provide Community Maternal Health promotion and develop Income Generation Activities (IGA’s).
 Members of the wider community will be invited to attend activities as it is important that all members of the community are aware of the risks associated with pregnancy and childbirth.